Implementation plan template

 • Action progress

-Then, once you’ve kicked off a specific initiative, you can duplicate the template and add in goal-specific information.
-Plus, you can add dependencies to any tasks that depend on each other for completion and set milestones to mark specific points along the goal’s timeline (such as when you complete a goal phase).
-With an implementation plan template, you’ll achieve your goals in no time.
+Once you've kicked off a specific initiative, duplicate the template and add goal-specific information.
+You can also add dependencies to tasks that rely on each other and set milestones to mark key points along your timeline.

 Integrated features